preservim/vim-markdown/README.md

 ### Change fold style

 To fold in a style like [python-mode](https://github.com/klen/python-mode), add the following to your `.vimrc`:

 ```vim
 let g:vim_markdown_folding_style_pythonic = 1
 ```

+Level 1 heading which is served as a document title is not folded.
+`g:vim_markdown_folding_level` setting is not active with this fold style.

 ### Set header folding level